Stig1/PHP-User-Interface-Class/README.md

 The UI class makes outputting large amounts of HTML from PHP a breeze.
 You won't have to break in and out of the PHP tags ever again and end up with cluttered unreadable code.
-The dynamic behaviour of the class makes it possible to create any HTML element with any number of given attributes, children, inner texts and so on and so forth.
+The dynamic behaviour of the class makes it possible to create any HTML element with any number of given attributes, children, inner texts and so on.

 Usage
 -----